Institute of Personality and Social Research

 Programs and facilities

-IPSR provides office space, meeting rooms, and a colloquium and conference facility.
-Research resources include a library, a data archive room, small and large group testing rooms, a video coding facility, a video recording and editing studio, a facility for computer-assisted testing, and a computing center.
+IPSR provides office space and meeting rooms at 2121 Berkeley Way.
+Research resources include small and large group testing rooms, a video coding facility, a video recording and editing studio, and a computing center.
 IPSR houses a number of archival data sets concerned with the assessment and development of personality that have been collected over the past half century.
-IPSR administers and houses a multi-university training grant in the area of Affective Science and is the home of the Behavior Change Research Network, an interdisciplinary group of Berkeley scholars representing business, demography, economics, psychology, public health, and public policy.
 IPSR sponsors a weekly colloquium series as well as numerous conferences and special events that are open to the Berkeley community.